ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-annotation.rst

 .. method:: setIcon(name)

     Sets the annotation icon name, either one of the standard :ref:`icon names<mutool_pdf_annotation_icon_names>`, or something custom.
-Note that standard icon names can be used to resynthesize the annotation apperance, but custom names cannot.
+Note that standard icon names can be used to resynthesize the annotation appearance, but custom names cannot.

     :arg name: `String`.